lemma-finance/basis-trading-stablecoin/patch/perp-lushan/README.md

 ```

-Technically the `deployedCntracts[]` hashmap is written in the `perp-lushan/deployments/local.deployment.js` so that it can be accessed from any other protocol integrating this one
+The `deployedCntracts[]` hashmap is written in the `perp-lushan/deployments/local.deployment.js` so that it can be accessed from any other protocol integrating this one